 When a corporate audit is conducted, the audit evidence shall be reviewed and all identified corporate non-conformances must be closed out before the site audits are conducted.
-Any open non-conformances, which are not closed out, are attributed to the site or sites.
+Any open non-conformances that are not closed out are attributed to the site or sites.

 The SQF food safety auditor audits the application of the corporate functions relative to the site's scope of certification during the audit of each site managed by the corporate office.
-All mandatory and applicable elements of the SQF Food Safety Code: Pet Food Manufacturing are audited at each site regardless of the findings of the corporate audit.
+All mandatory and applicable elements of the SQF Food Safety Code: Animal Product Manufacturing are audited at each site regardless of the findings of the corporate audit.

-Corporate head office audits do not apply to designated central sites within an SQF multi-site program (see Appendix 4).
+Corporate head office audits do not apply to designated central sites within an SQF multi-site program. (refer to Appendix 4.)